-Further, in a fast track litigation proceeding, a CPC or a TMC is required before any contested application may be filed (SCCR 15-1(7)).
+Further, in a fast track litigation proceeding, a case planning conference or a trial management conference is required before any contested application may be filed (SCCR 15-1(7)).
 However, SCCR 15-1(8) provides for exceptions.
-A CPC does not need to be held prior to the following:
+A case planning conference does not need to be held prior to the following:

-- an application for an order under SCCR 15-1(6) that the fast track litigation rule cease to apply to the action; - an application to obtain leave to bring an application referred to in SCCR 15-1(9) prior to a case planning conference or TMC having been held; - an application under SCCR 9-5 (striking pleadings), 9-6 (summary judgment) or 9-7 (summary trial); - an application to add, remove or substitute a party; or - an application by consent.
+- an application for an order under SCCR 15-1(6) that the fast track litigation rule cease to apply to the action: - an application to obtain leave to bring an application referred to in SCCR 15-1(9) prior to a case planning conference or trial management conference having been held; - an application under SCCR 9-5 (striking pleadings), 9-6 (summary judgment) or 9-7 (summary trial); - an application to add, remove or substitute a party; or - an application by consent.